Jayansarkar/Task-Storage-API/README.md

 ### Terminal commands

+    First run: make virtual

     Initial installation: make install

     To run application: make run

-    To run all commands at once : make all
+    To run all commands at once except virtual : make all

 ### Viewing the app